|1. Documents Required to Drive A Two Wheeler||2. Registration||3. Insurance||4. Emission Test Certificate|

 - Certificate of Registration – Also known as the RC or Registration Certificate, this is an official document which serves as a valid proof that the vehicle has been registered.

-- Certificate of Insurance – For a vehicle, the certificate of insurance or insurance certificate is an official document which serves as a verification of insurance for the purchased vehicle and provides all the insurance related information on the vehicle.
+- Certificate of Insurance – For a vehicle, two wheeler insurance certificate is an official document which serves as a verification of insurance for the purchased vehicle and provides all the insurance related information on the vehicle.
 The certificate will include details such as the name of the insurance provider, policy number, type of coverage, limit of coverage, tenure of the policy coverage period.
 As per the Motor Vehicles Act, it is compulsory for all vehicles to be covered at least under a third party liability insurance policy.

 - Drivers Licence – A driving licence is an official document provided to an individual by the Regional Transport Authority/Office (RTA/RTO), authorizing the holder to operate various categories of motor vehicles.
 According to the Motor Vehicles Act, it is compulsory for a person driving a vehicle on a highway r any other public road, to hold a valid driving licence at all times.